joy-andraos/0-to-5-finger-counter/README.md

 In this project, we set the maximum number of allowed hands to 2.
 Therefore, the user can count from 0 to 5 by using 2 hands.
 # How To Run The Codes ?
-1- Open either PyCharm (Python IDE) or Visual Stuio Code (which supports Python) depending on your preferences.
+1- Open either PyCharm (Python IDE) or Visual Studio Code (which supports Python) depending on your preferences.

 2- Download the necessary packages: Mediapipe and OpenCv (use any version between Python 3.7 to 3.10 since the new versions do not support Mediapipe yet).

-3- Write first the HandTracking module, and second the main code.
+3- Write first the HandTracking module, and then the main code.

 4- Check for errors and test.

 5- Have fun with it and make it better!
 # Possible Improvements
 Of course this project can be scaled up by making it count to 10 or even more (leading to increasing the maximum number of allowed hands).
-Stay tuned for future imporvements!! ;)
+Stay tuned for future imporvements!